International Presbytery: Congregations

 Most of the congregations are very long-established.
 Some are also joint members of the Church of Scotland and the local Reformed Church (notably in the Netherlands and Belgium.)
 The Scottish Reformer John Knox was minister of the Geneva congregation prior to his return to Scotland.

 The Presbytery is also exploring ways of establishing links with other existing English-speaking Reformed congregations.
 Associated congregations have now been developed at Bochum and Regensburg in Germany, other locations are also being investigated.
 There is also a close link with the English-speaking congregation in Turin, which was formerly served by a Church of Scotland minister.

 Papal visit

 Whilst meeting in Rome in 1992, the Presbytery of Europe was addressed by Pope John Paul II.

 Bermuda, Trinidad and Sri Lanka

 In 2008, the General Assembly of the Church of Scotland agreed that the congregations of Christ Church, Warwick, Bermuda and St Andrew's Church, Colombo, Sri Lanka should become part of the Presbytery of Europe.
 They were previously listed as "overseas charges" under the direct supervision of the World Mission Council.
 In 2012, a similar decision agreed to admit the Church of Scotland, Trinidad (COST) to the Presbytery of Europe.

+Former Congregations & Mission Work

+Former Church of Scotland congregations and mission work across the world includes: